New York Yankees: Three Potential Blockbuster Offseason Trades [Opinion]

 New York has already made one aggressive move that many have not been happy with.
 Soon after their season ended, the Yankees decided to fire Joe Girardi.
 It was a confusing move to many, especially after the way that the Yankees had overachieved during the 2017 season and especially in the postseason.

-Looking ahead at the upcoming offseason, there are quite a few free agents that the Yankees could look at.
+Looking ahead at the upcoming offseason, there are quite a few free agents the Yankees could look at.
 They could also look to make an aggressive move or two on the trade market.
 New York has plenty of trade chips that they could offer up to make a blockbuster trade.

 It is going to be a very busy offseason.
 There are big names available in trade talks, as well as big free agents that could very well switch teams.
 If the Yankees can pick up another piece or two, they will be a tough team to beat in 2018.